chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 ---
 layout: default
 title: "An analysis of Signora's resurrection and playability in Genshin Impact"
+description: "In this post, we explore the possible reasons why Signora will be resurrected in 5.8 and eventually become playable, while providing evidence to support them."
+image: /images/signora/cover.jpg
 ---
 <link rel="stylesheet" href="/assets/css/simplyCountdown/default.css">

-***Updated on 2025-06-13 to include new information from 5.6, the Nod-Krai stream, and 5.7 livestream.***
+***Updated in June to include new information from 5.6, the Nod-Krai stream, and 5.7 livestream.***

 After over 3 months in the making, I finally decided to post this article.
 I originally wanted to post this back in January during version 5.3, but work has taken most of my time, so this was eventually postponed all the way to 5.5, and just a day before the 5.6 livestream arrives.
 I will update this once we get further information, be it from the stream, the preload, or the upcoming 5.7 leaks.